-A common misconception is that design is merely making things pretty.
-It’s true, there is an element of design that is purely aesthetics, but it’s not inclusive of everything that design is.
+A common misconception is that graphic design is merely making things pretty.
+It’s true, there is an element of visual design that is purely aesthetics, but it’s not inclusive of everything that design is.
 Here is a non-exhaustive list of some of the things that design is:

 Every choice you make to solve problems is a design decision.
 The way you get ready, by brushing your hair, then having a coffee, and finally brushing your teeth, is a design decision—an intentional choice to design your morning in a particular way.

 This might have developed out of the way toothpaste was making your coffee taste and the coffee staining your teeth.
 You solved these problems at some point by ordering your routine so that coffee came before teeth brushing.

 Signage added to a door to indicate if it’s opened via push or pull is fundamentally helpful, right?
 A better design would be to make the door's direction intuitive; having a handle on the pull side and a flat area to push against on the other, with or without labels.
 But design isn't just the visual indication of which way the door swings.

 Deciding that the door opens when pushed from the inside, in case of an emergency, is a design decision and is probably the most critical consideration.
 It’s not just the obviousness of which way the door swings, but the consideration as to the best direction for the door to open.

 If you're a door designer, for example, the problem you are solving for would be: we need to make doors safer.
 The solution of allowing a door to be pushed open from the inside, especially during an emergency, does solve that problem; and doing it with an intuitive, beautiful push plate on the inside of the door makes it an elegant solution to the problem.

 Hearing our customers and their needs is a way that we can best ensure that our designs are solving the right problems.
 The solutions we're creating are addressing the needs of real people—solving problems that they might otherwise be frustrated by.